Death of a Dude: Summary

 Archie himself suspects the Sheriff's son Gilbert, who had been wooing Greve's daughter and had himself threatened to murder Brodell, but as an outsider himself Archie is having difficulty in persuading the distrustful, hostile locals to open up to him.
 Despite the difficulties, Archie's honor will not allow him to abandon Greve to his plight, and he writes to Nero Wolfe informing him that he will be taking an extended leave while he tries to clear Greve's name.
 Irritated at the interruptions to his routine that this causes, Wolfe uses a high-ranking contact in the Montana state government to research the case before taking the almost unprecedented step of leaving his home and travelling to Montana to consult with Archie in person.
 Convinced by Archie's argument, Wolfe decides to solve the case to enable Archie and himself to return to New York.
 He stays at Lily's ranch along Archie and her other guests; Diana Kadany, an actress friend of Lily's, and Wade Worthy, an author writing a biography of Lily's father.

-Wolfe contacts the local county attorney, Thomas Jessup, and convinces him to appoint himself and Archie as public investigators.
+Wolfe gets in touch with the local county attorney, Thomas Jessup, and convinces him to appoint himself and Archie as public investigators.
 Jessup, a rival to Sheriff Haight and himself skeptical of the investigation, agrees to do so, and having official status means that the locals are no longer able to ignore or dismiss their investigation.
 They subsequently learn that Gilbert Haight has a strong alibi proving he was unable to have committed the murder, but that there were numerous points of friction and tension between Brodell and the fellow guests and employees at the ranch he was staying at that a competent investigation should have uncovered.
 In particular, Wolfe and Archie agree that one cowhand, Sam Peacock, knows more than he is letting on about the crime.
 They attempt to meet and interview him at a local dance but are stymied by Sheriff Haight, resentful at Wolfe's undermining of his authority.